D5185, 5185, 25035

 1976

-The 1E83 17.10 Edinburgh - Berwick on Tweed frequently used whatever Haymarket had available, during February 25035 was noted hauling this service.
+The 1E83 17.10 Edinburgh - Berwick on Tweed frequently used whatever Haymarket had available, on February 11th 25035 was noted hauling this service.

 The Leith pipes trains to locations south of the border were probably worked at one time or another by every Scottish Class 25, on August 19th it was the turn of 25035 & 25026 to reach Oxford.